Bowen Byram: Colorado Avalanche (2021–2024)

 On July 1, 2023, the Avalanche signed Byram, a restricted free agent, to a two-year, $7.7 million contract extension.
 Although his health improved in the 2023–24 NHL season, Byram's play struggled, with his scoring diminished and penalty minutes increasing.
 A natural left-side defenceman, he struggled with playing on Girard's right.
 Byram missed eight games in January with a lower-body injury, which he took as an opportunity to "sit back and watch for a bit" and reset his uneven season.
 Paired at times with Girard, Cale Makar, Josh Manson, and Jack Johnson, Byram recorded eight goals and 20 points in 55 games that season with Colorado.

-Buffalo Sabres (2024–present)
+Buffalo Sabres (2024–2026)

 On March 6, 2024, the Avalanche traded Byram to the Buffalo Sabres in exchange for centre Casey Mittelstadt.
 Sabres general manager Kevyn Adams had spent considerable time looking for a young, top-rated defenceman, and when Colorado acquired Sean Walker from the Philadelphia Flyers, they were willing to move Byram.
 Byram made his Sabres debut on March 7, recording an assist in their 4–2 loss to the Nashville Predators.
 The trade reunited Byram with childhood friends Dylan Cozens and Peyton Krebs, and he referred to the new environment as "a breath of fresh air".
+He became the first Sabres defenceman to record three or more goals in their first three games with the team after he scored a goal against the Nashville Predators on March 7 and two goals against the Detroit Red Wings on March 12.
 In 18 games with the Sabres, Byram recorded three goals and nine points, including a three-game point streak to end the year.

+During the 2026 Stanley Cup playoffs, Byram became the first Sabres defenceman since Ken Sutton in 1993 to score a goal in three straight playoff games, doing so in Games 2, 3, and 4 of the Sabres' first-round series against the Boston Bruins.

+Chicago Blackhawks (2026–present)

+On June 23, 2026, the Sabres traded Byram and Jordan Greenway to the Chicago Blackhawks in exchange for Louis Crevier, the 4th, and the 45th overall pick in the 2026 NHL entry draft.
+He later signed a six-year, $75 million extension beginning in the 2027–28 season with the Blackhawks on July 1, becoming the highest paid defenceman in the NHL.